Barry Thomas (speedway rider)

 Barry John Thomas (born 29 October 1951, Harrow, Middlesex) is a former motorcycle speedway rider.
 He spent 20 consecutive seasons at the Hackney Wick Stadium and earned 26 international caps for the England national speedway team.

 Career

 Although originally preferring Junior Grasstrack, Thomas was first spotted during interval demonstration rides at the home of the West Ham Hammers with friend and rival Dave Jessup, following which, he signed for the Canterbury Crusaders.
 He progressed through to heat leader status in his very first season averaging 6.03 and in 1970 helped the Crusaders win the league title.
 The form shown during his first season prompted Hackney Hawks promoter Len Silver to buy him for the Hawks in 1970.

-He was given plenty of advice and help from Garry Middleton who helped him with any bike problems he had which resulted in him winning the British Junior Championship in that first season at Hackney.
+Thomas was given plenty of advice and help from Garry Middleton who helped him with any bike problems he had which resulted in him winning the British Junior Championship in that first season at Hackney.

-He also twice won the prestigious London Riders' Championship in 1973 and 1974 and became a regular representing his country in the test matches.
+Thomas also twice won the prestigious London Riders' Championship in 1973 and 1974 and became a regular representing his country in the test matches.